ArmandPhilippot/dotfiles/README.md

 ## Binaries

+The `install-pkg` script at the repository root allows me to install all the packages that I use frequently.
+It also creates missing directories to be XDG compliant.

+In `./home/xdg_bin`:

 * `dotig`: my dotfiles manager
 * `fuzbat`: used as a note-taking app from terminal
 * `new-vhost`: to quickly create a new virtual host with a local cert on Manjaro